Joe Herrera

-Joe Hilario Herrera (also known as See-Ru; born 1923–2001), was an American Pueblo painter, teacher, radio newscaster, politician, and a Pueblo activist; from a mixed Cochiti and San Ildefonso background.
+Joe Hilario Herrera (also known as See-Ru; 1921 – 2001), was an American Pueblo painter, teacher, radio newscaster, politician, and a Pueblo activist; from a mixed Cochiti and San Ildefonso background.
 He was the son of the artist Tonita Peña, and had trained at the Santa Fe Indian School.

 Early life and education

-Joe Hilario Herrera was born on May 17, 1923, in Cochiti, New Mexico.
+Joe Hilario Herrera was born on May 17, 1921, in Cochiti, New Mexico.
 His father Felipe Herrera, was from Cochiti, where he grew up.
 While his mother, Tonita Peña was from San Ildefonso.
 Herrera inherited rich artistic traditions from both of his parents.
 His early interest in painting was stimulated by watching his mother's husband, Julian Martinez paint, but above all through the strong influence of his mother, who was the most prominent Native American female painter of her generation.
 Herrera swatted flies away from his mother's paint dishes while she worked, and in return she gave him paint with which he began to experiment at the age of five.

 Like many other Pueblo artists from the Southwest at the time, Herrera trained at the Studio School at the Santa Fe Indian School, which had been founded by Dorothy Dunn, but was by this time directed by the San Juan Pueblo artist Geronima Montoya.
 His early art was in the flat watercolor style, typical of the School's output.

 From 1941 to 1945, served in the United States Army during World War II and was stationed in the Caribbean.
 He also worked at the Laboratory of Anthropology.
 He completed a bachelor's degree in art education at the University of New Mexico, on the G.I.
 Bill.